 In a negotiated transaction, the merger agreement will generally include covenants that obligate the target company to operate its business in the ordinary course between signing and closing.
 Actions outside of the ordinary course, including specific actions set forth in the agreement, may not be taken by the target company without the prior consent of the acquiring company.
-The merger agreement will generally provide that if the target company fails to materially comply with the "course of conduct" covenants then the acquiring company will not be obligated to close the acquisition.
+The merger agreement will generally provide that if the target company fails to materially comply with the "conduct of business" covenants then the acquiring company will not be obligated to close the acquisition.
+In the post-COVID-19 failure to close case described above in the response to question 7.1, the acquiring company also asserted that actions taken by the target company in response to the pandemic were outside of the target company's ordinary course of business.
+The Delaware Court of Chancery ruled that the target company breached the ordinary course of business covenant, and the acquiring company was not obligated to close the transaction.

 The merger agreement may also include a material adverse effect condition.
 If there is a material adverse effect on the business or financial condition of the target company after the merger agreement is signed but prior to the closing, the acquiring company will not be required to close.
 In a tender offer or exchange offer, the conditions to the offer will generally mirror the conditions in the merger agreement.
-As discussed in response to question 4.4, it remains difficult for a buyer to prove that a material adverse effect has occurred on the business or financial condition of the target company, and to avoid its obligation to close on that basis.
+As discussed in response to question 7.1, it remains difficult for a buyer to prove that a material adverse effect has occurred on the business or financial condition of the target company, and to avoid its obligation to close on that basis.